Back to the FAQ

 What appeals has Byron Case made since being sentenced?

-Byron Case filed a motion for a new trial on May 22, 2002 and on the day of his sentencing, a verbal appeal,1 accusing his judge of having slept through much of the proceedings, but that appeal was rejected out of hand, as he could provide no corroboration of his accusation.2
+Case filed a motion for a new trial on May 22, 2002 and his motion was denied on June 28, 2002, the day of his sentencing.
+He also made a verbal appeal that day,1 accusing the judge in his trial of having slept through much of the proceedings, but that appeal was rejected out of hand, as he offered no corroboration of his accusation.2

 1. from her original statements to police, when she was supporting his alibi (statements which she repudiated);